dushiyin/Adaptive_Kernel_Regression_for_Smooth_Alignment_with_Fixed_Waypoints/README.md

 ## Citation

-If you use the code in this repository for your research, please cite:
+If you use the code in this repository for your research, please cite our paper: